-There's no denying that life, in general, has undergone some major changes in the last two years much less the business landscape.
-Both employers and workers have had to contend with an unprecedented pandemic at least in the modern world, and that was before the advent of the Delta variant, conflicts over vaccination status, and much more.
+There's no denying that life, in general, has undergone some significant changes in the last two years, much less the business landscape.
+Both employers and workers have had to contend with an unprecedented pandemic, at least in the modern world, and that was before the advent of the Delta variant, conflicts over-vaccination status, and much more.
 Small business owners have been thrust into the forefront of Covid-19 prevention or forced to find a new way to make a living.
 Here are some Covid-19 workplace guidelines for 2021.

 Safety Is the Priority

-Obviously, the primary concern of most employers is the safety of their employees and guests.
-If you work in an industry where remote work is possible or virtual meetings and transactions can be accomplished, then that is always going to be the safest option.
+The primary concern of most employers is the safety of their employees and guests.
+If you work in an industry where remote work is possible or virtual meetings and transactions can be accomplished, that will always be the safest option.
 This is one of the advantages of telemarketing in that physical contact with your customers is limited, and employees can be spaced out or even work from home in some cases.
 However, the reality is that not every workplace or business can support operations in that manner.

 Multiple Layers of Controls

-By utilizing a number of different methods to mitigate the risk that is inherent in operating a business during the Covid era, you can have some assurance that even if one or more of the prevention methods were to fail your employees and customers may still be protected by the others.
+By utilizing several different methods to mitigate the risk inherent in operating a business during the Covid era, you can have some assurance that even if one or more of the prevention methods were to fail, your employees and customers might still be protected from the others.
 There is no magic bullet, and the best that you can do is reduce the potential for any high-risk exposures.

 To Mask Or Not to Mask

-Guidance has been slightly confusing regarding mask status and recommendations, but the CDC recommends that all unvaccinated, high-risk, and fully vaccinated individuals in areas of a high rate of transmissions continue to wear masks.
-While the N95 provides a high level of protection, cloth masks, and surgical masks also afford some protection as well provided that the following rules are adhered to:
+Guidance has been slightly confusing regarding mask status and recommendations.
+Still, the CDC recommends that all unvaccinated, high-risk, and fully vaccinated individuals in areas of a high rate of transmissions continue to wear masks.
+While the N95 provides a high level of protection, cloth masks and surgical masks also afford some protection as well provided that the following rules are adhered to: